 Figure 1.
-Percentage share of indrustrial output to real GDP
+Percentage Share of Industrial Output to Real GDP

-Source: Author's 2018 using data from CBN bulletin 2016 edition worrisome owing to the lack of empirical literature on the relationship between foreign direct investment and industrial development in Nigeria.
+Although the Nigerian economy has been a beneficiary of the foreign direct investment inflows since the 1970's, it is not clear if such inflows have had any influence on the industrial development of the country.
+This issue is even more worrisome owing to the lack of empirical literature on the relationship between foreign direct investment and industrial development in Nigeria.
 Most of the previous studies have focused on the extent to which foreign direct investment influenced economic growth but the findings of such studies can best be described as inconclusive.
 Still, studies such as Okoli and Agu (2015) and Adejumo (2013) only examined the impact of foreign direct investment on manufacturing output - a sub-sector of the industrial sector.